DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-19-reason-for-rejection-cannot-sponsor-visa.md

 The Skilled Worker visa:

 - is available only for salaried courses (17% of all applications are to salaried courses)
-- can only be sponsored by the school where the candidate would be working
+- can be sponsored by the school where the candidate would be working, or by the local authority or multi-academy trust that the school operates under

 The Youth Mobility Scheme visa: